 The bill amends sections 3313.753 and 5502.262 of the Revised Code to generally prohibit student cellular telephone use in public schools.
 It allows school boards to adopt policies that prohibit students from carrying electronic communications devices on school grounds or in school buildings, with specified exceptions.
-The bill mandates that by September 1, 2025, each school district board of education must adopt a policy governing cellular telephone use during school hours, which will prohibit all cellular telephone use by students during the instructional day, except as outlined in the bill or permitted under the building's emergency management plan.
-Additionally, the bill allows for the use of cellular devices for health concerns if a physician provides a written statement.
+By September 1, 2025, each school district board must adopt a policy governing cellular telephone use during school hours, which will prohibit all cellular telephone use by students during the instructional day, except under certain conditions outlined in the bill.
+Additionally, the bill mandates that students may use cellular devices to monitor health concerns if a physician provides a written statement.

 Statutes affected: As Introduced: 3313.753